asnaqsys-examples/sunfarm-web-tabs/README.md

 Locate the configuration file: `~\SunFarmSite\appsettings.json`

-Adjust the `AssemblyList` array includes both pathnames to the two implementation's .Net assemblies.
+The `AssemblyList` array includes both pathnames to the two implementations (pointing to the .Net assemblies).
 The order in the list determines which to execute.
 Set the one you want to execute as the first item in the array.

 ```json
 {